luiscachog/luiscachog.io/content/post/configure-ruckus-switch/index.md

 ---

 I just have a Ruckus ICX 7150 Switch on my home and I'm trying to get access under ssh and web, to easy configuration and security instead of use telnet.
-So, I logged in using telnet and then run the following commands to configure a username/password and begin to receive petirions over port 22(ssh) and port 443(https).
+So, I logged in using telnet and then run the following commands to configure a username/password and begin to receive petitions over port 22(ssh) and port 443(https).
 Let's begin!

 1. We will connect via telnet to the switch.